apalmieri/Mapster/docs/articles/settings/custom/Custom-mapping.md

     .Map(dest => dest.FullName, src => "Mr. " + src.FullName);
 ```

-NOTE: if you would like to skip mapping, when condition is met, you can use `IgnoreIf` (https://github.com/MapsterMapper/Mapster/wiki/Ignoring-members#ignore-conditionally).
+NOTE: if you would like to skip mapping, when condition is met, you can use `IgnoreIf` (xref:Mapster.Settings.Custom.IgnoringMembers#ignore-conditionally).

 ### Mapping to non-public members